 Students can earn a 30-credit Master of Arts or a Master of Sciences degree, depending on the area of concentration they choose:

+Please see the Programs of Study page for more information.
 The university also offers a 12-credit Graduate Certificate in Security Studies.

 Students living in the New England region may be eligible for reduced tuition in the Proximity Regional Program.